Skip to main content

 By Melissa Rudy

-We track our food consumption, our workouts and our weight—so it might seem like a natural progression to also track our sleep.
-After all, the amount and quality of our shuteye is one of the biggest factors contributing to our health and wellness (or lack thereof).
+We track our food, our workouts, and even our steps—so it might seem natural to also track our sleep.
+After all, the quality and quantity of sleep play a major role in our overall health and well-being.

 Related Articles